-The Compensation Committee has engaged McLagan to serve as the Compensation Committee's independent compensation consultant since April 2019.
-McLagan is accountable to and reports directly to the Compensation Committee.
-Farmer Mac's management had no role in selecting McLagan in the Compensation Committee's initial engagement of the firm in 2019 or the individuals who serve as the Compensation Committee's independent compensation advisors, although management did consult with other McLagan advisors about compensation benchmarking for non-executive officer employees during 2020.
-Consistent with its compensation consultant independence policy, the Compensation Committee pre-approved these additional advisory services provided to management.
-For 2020, Farmer Mac incurred an aggregate amount of \$77,000 in fees (not including reimbursement for travel-related expenses) for the executive and director compensation advisory services that McLagan provided directly to the Compensation Committee.
-Farmer Mac incurred an aggregate amount of \$26,750 in fees for the employee compensation advisory services that McLagan provided to management during 2020.
+The Compensation Committee has engaged Aon to serve as the Compensation Committee's independent compensation consultant since April 2019.
+Aon is accountable to and reports directly to the Compensation Committee.
+Farmer Mac's management had no role in selecting Aon in the Compensation Committee's engagement of the firm or the individuals who serve as the Compensation Committee's independent compensation advisors, although management did consult with other Aon advisors about compensation benchmarking for non-executive officer employees during 2020 (but not in 2021).
+Consistent with its compensation consultant independence policy, the Compensation Committee pre-approved these additional advisory services provided to management in 2020 (\$26,750).
+For 2021, Farmer Mac incurred an aggregate amount of \$77,000 in fees for the executive and director compensation advisory services that Aon provided directly to the Compensation Committee.

-The Compensation Committee has assessed the independence of McLagan under SEC rules and NYSE listing standards and concluded that no conflict of interest exists that would have prevented or would prevent McLagan from independently representing the Compensation Committee.
+The Compensation Committee has assessed the independence of Aon under SEC rules and NYSE listing standards and concluded that no conflict of interest exists that would have prevented or would prevent Aon from independently representing the Compensation Committee.